Definition of commonly used terminology

 The total of all the individual lot unit entitlements in a strata scheme.

 Appointed under the Strata Schemes Management Act 1996, to assist in settling disputes and other matters as determined by the Consumer, Trader and Tenancy Tribunal.
+Note: Under the new Strata Schemes Management Act 2015, the process of strata adjudication has been done away with.
+Instead, all strata applications will be dealt with by the NSW Civil & Administrative Tribunal.

 Annual General Meeting (held by the Owners Corporation).